 Even in the Winter when the Lake would often freeze for months at a time, the Railway and their Hotel didn’t miss a trick and advertised “Come to Rudyard Lake for Winter Sports”, areas of the Lake were cleared of snow and Ice Skates hired out to the seasonal visitors.

-More recently The Rudyard Lake League of Friends, formed in 1998, have organised several annual events Festivals, Fun Days, Firework and Light shows in support of the Rudyard Lake Trust and have contributed over £50,000 towards the £950,000 of improvements carried out in the interests of Lake Users & Visitors.
+The Rudyard Lake League of Friends, formed in 1998, have organised several annual events Festivals, Fun Days, Firework and Light shows in support of the Rudyard Lake Trust and have contributed over £50,000 towards the £950,000 of improvements carried out in the interests of Lake Users & Visitors..

-Currently, each year, the Lake plays host to many charitable fund raising water based events, some large, some small, some for the individual benefit of one Charity and others towards the benefit of several, including The Rudyard Lake Trust and The Chernobyl Children’s Project (UK).
+Each year, the Lake plays host to many charitable fund raising water based events, some large, some small, some for the individual benefit of one charity and others towards the benefit of several, including The Rudyard Lake Trust and The Chernobyl Children’s Project (UK).